impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-content.md

 }
 ```

-This test covers [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L147).
+This test covers [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L147){:target="_blank" rel="noopener"}.
 It asserts that, when we run `rbenv init` for both the `bash` and `zsh` shells, the shell function that `rbenv init` helps create includes a certain `case` statement which determines which RBENV file to execute based on which RBENV command the user typed.

 Last test: